And also for women, of course - we don't discriminate here at Art de Parfum! Our motto is: if you love it, wear it. Don't let a label put you off.

 That said, we know that men can be a bit wary of wearing rose-based fragrances, so this list is curated specially for them.

-What is it about the smell of roses that make men categorize it as strictly for women?
+What is it about the smell of roses that make men categorise it as strictly for women?
 In truth – nothing.
-There is nothing gender-specific about the smell of roses per se, and if you study rose oils carefully, you will see that the rose aroma is made up of several different facets that should be easy for a man to wear – roses are simultaneously lemony-citrusy, green-leafy, honeyed, peppery, and sometimes extremely animalic.
+There is nothing gender-specific about a rose based fragrance or scent, and if you study rose oils carefully, you will see that the rose aroma is made up of several different facets that should be easy for a man to wear – roses are simultaneously lemony-citrusy, green-leafy, honeyed, peppery, and sometimes extremely animalic.
 But somehow, taken together, this note seems to be intrinsically linked in our minds with the Feminine.

 The secret to making a rose fragrance wearable to a man is in its construction.
 You can mask the persistent sweetness of rose with earthy patchouli, clove, pepper, and leather.
 Or you can use it strategically as a counterpoint to darker, woodier materials like oud.
 In these cases, the rose lends sweetness and lushness to materials that are dark, bitter, or very masculine, and the rose gains depth and gravitas – a great trade-off!